elmq0022/shen/docs/020-authentication.md

 In return they receive a session token to interact with the Shen application.
 This token is stored locally and used to authorize the user/CLI to interact with Shen.
 Users can then manage their PATs for applications or check their group memberships.
 Group managers have user privileges plus the ability to add/remove members from groups they manage.
 Administrators have all privileges including the ability to manage users, groups, applications, RBAC settings, and assign group managers.

-The session token is a cryptographically secure random string (32 bytes), hashed using SHA-256 and stored in the database (in `shen_sessions` table) with:
+The session token is a cryptographically secure random string (32 bytes), hashed using SHA-256 and stored in the database (in `shen_session` table) with:

 - 30 days expiration (configurable via `SHEN_SESSION_EXPIRY_DAYS`)
 - Can be instantly revoked by administrators